 Commercials and social media portray self-care as pampering.
 Picture spa treatments, meditation retreats, bubble baths, scented candles, and glasses of champagne.

-First, you feel guilty for taking time for yourself.
+First, you feel selfish for taking time for yourself.
 Then you feel guilty for spending money!

 These misguiding images lead us to believe that self-care and pampering are connected, but it’s not true.
+You shouldn’t feel selfish for taking care of yourself.
 Self-care involves taking time in small increments, and most activities are free.

 You Feel Guilty Because Self-Care Feels Selfish